![]() |

 |

-The word opal comes from the Sanskrit upala, the Greek opallios, and the Latin opalus, meaning "precious stone."
 Opal is a mineraloid gel which is deposited at relatively low temperature and may occur in the fissures of almost any kind of rock, being most commonly found with limonite, sandstone, rhyolite, and basalt.
-Opal is one of the mineraloids that can form or replace fossils.
-The resulting fossils, though not of any extra scientific interest, appeal to collectors.

-Precious Opal The veins of opal displaying the play of color are often quite thin, and this has given rise to unusual methods of preparing the stone as a gem.
+The veins of opal displaying the play of color are often quite thin, and this has given rise to unusual methods of preparing the stone as a gem.
 An opal doublet is a thin layer of colorful material, backed by a black mineral, such as ironstone, basalt or obsidian.
 The darker backing emphasizes the play of color, and results in a more attractive display than a lighter potch.
 Given the texture of opals, they can be quite difficult to polish to a reasonable lustre.
 The triplet cut backs the colored material with a dark backing, and then has a cap of clear quartz (rock crystal) on top, which takes a high polish, and acts as a protective layer for the comparatively delicate opal.

 Common Opal

-Other Varieties of Opal Peruvian opal (also called blue opal) is a semi-opaque to opaque blue-green stone found in Peru which is often cut to include the matrix in the more opaque stones.
+Peruvian opal (also called blue opal) is a semi-opaque to opaque blue-green stone found in Peru which is often cut to include the matrix in the more opaque stones.
 It does not display pleochroism.

-Sources of Opal The town of Coober Pedy in South Australia is a major source of opal.
+The town of Coober Pedy in South Australia is a major source of opal.
 Common, water, jelly, and fire opal are found mostly in Mexico and Mesoamerica.
 Another Australian town, Lightning Ridge in New South Wales, is the main source of black opal, opal containing a predominantly dark background (dark-gray to blue-black displaying the play of color).
-Boulder opal is found sporadically in western Queensland, from Kynuna in the north, to Yowah and Koroit in the south.
-A source of white base opal in the United States is Spencer, Idaho.
-A high percentage of the opal found there occurs in thin layers.
-As a result, most of the production goes into the making of doublets and triplets.

 |